werf/website/werf.io/guides/java_springboot/100_basic/30_deploy.md

 git commit -m "Add helm chart configuration"
 ```

 > Why should changes be added to the git repository?
 What are giterminism and the dev mode?
-You can find answers to these and other questions as well as nuances of working with project files in the "Need to know" chapter
+You can find answers to these and other questions as well as nuances of working with project files in the "Must haves" chapter

 The [werf converge]({{ site.docsurl }}/documentation/reference/cli/werf_converge.html) command builds images, pushes them to the registry, and deploys the application to Kubernetes.
 Its only mandatory option is the repository for storing images `--repo registry.example.com/werf-guided-springboot`.